 What to do if your partner identifies as demisexual.

-If your partner identifies as demisexual, it's important to honor the boundaries of your demisexual partner and not pressure them around having sex.
+If your partner identifies as demisexual, it's important to honor their boundaries and not pressure them around having sex.

 If your partner has a lower sex drive than you or simply isn't interested in sex just yet due to their demisexuality, White recommends approaching with an "'I' perspective, accompanied by a specific desire, as well as a bridge statement wanting to understand the way they feel as well."